rmander-89/breezy-hubspot-sa-poc/README.md

 - recurring_revenue_inactive_date
 - recurring_revenue_inactive_reason

 A new deal is created for upgrades or renewals.
-This allows Breezy to use HubSpot’s recurring revenue analytics for accurate MRR and ARR reporting.
+This allows Breezy to use HubSpot’s recurring revenue analytics for accurate MRR and ARR reporting on monthly and annual subscriptions.

 ---